Chicken roost: 2×4 wide-side-up, 18 in high, 8–12 in per bird

 - Mount the bar with deck screws into the studs, not into siding.
 A roost full of birds carries 30+ lb; siding-mounted bars pull out.

 - Add a poop board under the roost.
-A removable tray (1/4-in plywood + sand or PDZ) catches the overnight droppings — about 60% of total daily output happens overnight on the roost.
+A removable tray (1/4-in plywood + sand or PDZ) catches the overnight droppings — a substantial share of total daily output happens overnight on the roost.
 Empty weekly.
 Massively reduces coop cleaning.

 - Don't roost over the feeder or waterer.
 Droppings contaminate both.
 Place feed/water on the opposite wall from the roost.